Unit 3: Human Factors and Emergency Response Driving

 Course Aim

-To develop practical guidance on understanding human error on emergency response and strategies for managing the risk of road traffic collisions.
+To develop practical skills to understand human error on emergency response and strategies for managing the risk of road traffic collisions.

 Why should you attend?